 Talking to a therapist or counsellor is talking to someone who is totally accepting, non-judgemental, understands because he or she has gone through their own difficulties and come out the other side.
 It is someone who is outside your family and friends circle.
 A therapist is there just for you and will not only listen but help you find ways to make a difference to your life.
 This will help you to sort out why you are like you are, why you do what you do, why you have your problem and provide you with a more balanced, content and confident outlook on life.

-Depending on the presenting issue and desired outcome the therapy can typically be brief and short-term (up to 10 hours) or for others more long-term work is needed.
+Depending on the presenting issue and desired outcome the therapy can be brief and short-term (up to 10 hours) or for others more long-term work is needed.
 In my work I aim to quickly get to the source of the problem, and do not need to dwell too much on personal history, only using it to look for less productive ‘patterning’ to restructure the client’s model of the world to a more productive and useful one for them.

 Training, qualifications & experience

 She has also done 14 days of face to face trainer training, so understands the principles and practice of good teaching.
 She has been teaching / training for over 7 years.
+Sue is currently studying psychoanalysis.

 Sue’s Qualifications and Credentials: